Career / Career Progression

 Wrapping Up

-There's no question that the concern for the security of information and networks continues to drive the need for qualified — and certified — infosec professionals.
+There's no question that concern for the security of information and networks continues to drive the need for qualified—and certified—infosec professionals.
 We've listed eight well-known practitioner certifications that are hard to earn.

 There's no such thing as a one-size-fits-all certification plan.
-As you enter and progress in the expanding field of information security, you need to tailor your certification path according to your personal situation and goals, and get the right experience.
+As you enter and progress in the expanding field of information security, you need to tailor your certification path according to your personal goals and get the right experience.

 By submitting this form you agree to receive marketing emails from CBT Nuggets and that you have read, understood and are able to consent to our privacy policy.